Sourdough Discard Blueberry Lemon Scones

 Tried this recipe?Let us know how it was!

-sourdough discard scone pinterest pin
+Sourdough discard scone pinterest pin

 • Save